- About project

 - International services

-Alexander Babash, doctor of mathematics and physics, full professor
+Alexander Babash, doctor of of mathematics and physics, full professor

 Russian State Social University, Russia